 May 13 –

 July 8 – Gretel Anspach, Lifetime Master Gardener, and Trustee of the Massachusetts Horticultural Society, is will talk to the group about ‘Urban Gardening in Small Spaces’.
 This informative program is for anyone who has downsized, lives in a condo or apartment, has limited gardening space or just wants to cut back on the work of having a garden but still loves fresh veggies, herbs and flowers.
-This meeting will occur online.

 August 12 – Wildflowers Spotted in Northern Ireland – Mary Person, a longtime SGC member with a lifelong fascination with plants and gardens, will give a presentation of highlights of a walking trip along the coast of Northern Ireland.
 The focus will be wildflowers she spotted along the way, but will include some other sights as well.
 Mary Person was one of the founding members of the SGC in 1994.
 She began gardening in her family’s huge vegetable garden as a child, and has a lifelong fascination with plants and gardens.
-This meeting will occur online.

 September 9 – This meeting focuses on the ‘Garden Bounty’ grown by Somerville Garden Club members.
 Members will share samples of fresh or cooked produce from their own gardens, and talk about growing the produce and how it was prepared.
-This meeting will occur online.

 October 14 – Russ Cohen, expert forager and author of ‘Wild Plants I Have Known…and Eaten’, will speak on ‘Edible Native Plant Species’ (that we can grow in our own gardens).
-This meeting will occur online.

 December 9 – At this meeting, Karen Perkins, proprietor of Garden Vision Epimediums, will speak about the many and varied types of Epimediums now commercially available, including some of the exciting new evergreen species from China.
 Characteristics, growth habit, growing and propagation, pests and diseases, and combining Epimediums with other shade perennials in the garden will also be addressed.